How to Help Prevent and Treat Swimming Injuries

 If you’re already struggling with a swimming-related injury, or you’d like to hit the pool but have other pain/problems, it might be time to see a physical therapist.
 A physical therapist will examine and assess your condition, and recommend a custom-treatment plan designed with your unique situation in mind.
 The PT will work with you, most often with manual therapy and at-home exercises, to improve your strength, mobility, movement, discomfort, and more.

 If you’re ready to dive in, Body One Physical Therapy is ready to help!
-We’re locally owned and operated with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally owned and operated with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Don’t let pain and movement problems set limits on your life, call Body One today!